-Perform the following steps: Set up the network to meet your requiremed.
-You deactivate the flow control on the part of the flow control and the redundancy function operates differently the deactivated globally and activated on every Disable MRP on every device.
-Enable Spanning Tree on every device in In the state on delivery, Spanning Tree is a ticipating ports. tion are active at the same time, it is possible that the han intended.
-(Default setting: flow control by port.) the network.
-Perform the following steps: □ Open the Switching > L2-Redundancy > □ Enable the function. □ Apply the settings temporarily.
+Perform the following steps: Set up the network to meet your requirements, initially without redundant lines.
+You deactivate the flow control on the participating ports.
+If the flow control and the redundancy function are active at the same time, it is possible that the redundancy function operates differently than intended.
+(Default setting: flow control deactivated globally and activated on every port.)
+Disable MRP on every device.
+Enable Spanning Tree on every device in the network.
+In the state on delivery, Spanning Tree is switched on in the device.
+Perform the following steps: □ Open the Switching &gt; L2-Redundancy &gt; □ Enable the function. □ Apply the settings temporarily.
 To do enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
 Now connect the redundant lines.
 Define the settings for the device that takes of ver the role of the root bridge.
 Perform the following steps: In the Priority field you specify a numer The bridge with the numerically lowest root bridge of the network.
 Apply the settings temporarily.
 To do t bridge ID has the highest priority and becomes the spanning-tree mst priority 0 <061440> To specify the bridge priority of the device.
 Note: Specify the bridge priority in the range 061440 in steps of 4096.